CeliacMicrobiomeRepo/celiac-repository/version_docs/repo_version_1.0.md

 ### `low_read_samples.tsv`
 Lists samples from `all_samples.tsv` that had fewer than 1,000 reads after the DADA2 processing pipeline, which may be excluded from downstream analyses.
 It contains the following columns:
-  - `Dataset ID`: The unique identifier for the dataset the sample belongs to.
+  - `Dataset_ID`: The unique identifier for the dataset the sample belongs to.
-  - `Sample ID`: The unique identifier assigned to the sample within the CMR.
+  - `Sample_ID`: The unique identifier assigned to the sample within the CMR.
-  - `Number of reads (nonchim)`: The number of reads remaining for this sample after DADA2 processing (originating from the sample's `tracking_reads.tsv` file).
+  - `Number_Of_Reads_Nonchim`: The number of reads remaining for this sample after DADA2 processing (originating from the sample's `tracking_reads.tsv` file).